splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Alex, the site reliability engineer for Buttercup Games, receives a report of a customer who received an error during checkout.
 To proactively prevent a potential incident, Alex uses Trace Analyzer to quickly determine how pervasive the checkout errors are.

-These are the steps Alex took to determine how pervasive the checkout errors are:
+These are the steps Alex takes to determine how pervasive the checkout errors are:

 #. :ref:`trace-analyzer-errors`
 #. :ref:`trace-analyzer-group`